beggarsmind/A-Personal-Privacy-Data-Protection-Scheme-for-Encryption-RHDAD/README.md

 # A-Personal-Privacy-Data-Protection-Scheme-for-Encryption-RHDAD

 This project focuses on securing high-dimensional personal data using AES encryption and efficient revocation mechanisms.
 It ensures data confidentiality, access control, and dynamic user management.
+Users can only access authorized attributes, and revoked users lose access without requiring re-encryption of the entire dataset.
+The system is built using HTML, CSS, JavaScript, PHP, and MySQL, with proxy re-encryption for secure key updates.
+This approach enhances privacy, scalability, and compliance with data protection regulations, making it ideal for safeguarding sensitive information.